homeostatic/Rpi/README.md

 for the serial to MIDI python scripts (maybe python is not the best solution but it seems to work) I use the py-serial Library and MIDO (which is based on the rt-midi backend)

+I have a working program writen in C which sends serial midi directly to the ALSA sequncer with the parse midi function from the alsa api.
+It is significantly faster and lighter.

 config of the power button:
   in /boot/config.txt
   ...